 Redditch's A&E could be turned into a minor injuries centre, similar to one currently operating in Kidderminster.

-Under the proposals, Kidderminster Hospital would also see surgery moved to Worcester.'Lives lost'
+Under the proposals, Kidderminster Hospital would also see surgery moved to Worcester.

 Penny Venables, chief executive of Worcestershire Acute Hospitals NHS Trust, said no decisions had yet been made.